 Using Custom Images in Azure Virtual Machine Scale Sets

 To create your own image, we will use Azure CLI commands.
-Azure CLI is a multi-platform command-line tool that we can install locally on our computer (Windows, macOS, Linux), run it from a Docker container, or use it without installation via Azure Cloud Shell.
+Azure CLI is a multi-platform command-line tool that we can install locally on our computer (Windows, macOS, Linux).
+We can also run it from a Docker container, or use it without installation via Azure Cloud Shell.
 As a first step, we need to select the virtual machine we want to use to create the image.
-So, we can use an existing machine or create a new one, and set up and install all the necessary software.
+We can use an existing machine, create a new one, set it up and install all the necessary software.

 Once we know which machine will be our base, we can define the variables that we will later use in our commands.